Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 #### 2.3 Why ECIC?

-I'm a developer, who's always been passionate about finance and business, and my ultimate ambition is to run my own venture in e-commerce.
-The ECIC program seamlessly combines technology with business, offering an extensive interdisciplinary curriculum, including courses such as "E-marketing" and "Entrepreneurship development and ventures in Asia".
-These subjects are perfectly aligned with my career ambition.
+The first key point is the curriculum.
+As a developer passionate about finance and business, my ultimate goal is to launch my own fintech startup in HK.
+The ECIC program offers conprehensive curriculum combining technology with business, which provide the skills I need for e-commerce startups.

+I'm particularly interested in Professor Montgomery Alan's research about the analysis of clickstream data.
+Since I'm in charge with the development of marketing activities, I'm interested to know how to predict online consumer browsing patterns and purchase conversion rates.

-Moreover, I appreciate the diverse backgrounds of the students in this program, including accounting, management, engineering and law, because they bring different perspectives and ideas.
-And the strong alumni network will be invaluable for building connections and resources, which can benefit my personal and professional growth.
+I also appreciate the diverse backgrounds of the students, including business, management, engineering and so on.
+This variety can bring different perspectives and ideas, benefiting my personal growth and career development.

-Additionally, the project has strong connections with various industries, and provides excellent internship opportunities.
-That offers a lot of opportunities for accumulating real-world business experience, and helps me to combine theory with practice.

-In short, the interdisciplinary curriculum, strong alumni network and practical business practice are exactly what I need to take my next career step.
+In summary, the interdisciplinary curriculum, strong faculty, and robust alumni network are exactly what I need to advance my career.

+#### 2.4 What is ECIC?

+ECIC, or ECommerce and Information Computing, is a program at HKU that combines technology with business.
+It offers an interdisciplinary curriculum taught by both academics and industry professionals.
+This variaty prepares us for challenges in the digital economy, especially in areas like fintech and e-commerce, which are exactly what I need to advance my career.

-#### 2.4 Favorite courses
+#### 2.5 Favorite courses

 This program provides interdisciplinary courses, which update continuously with the rapid developing tech world.
 Among all of them, "E-marketing" and "Entrepreneurship development and ventures in Asia" are particular appealing to me.